berkerozatik/berkerozatik/README.md

-- 👋 Hi, I’m @berkerozatik
+- 👋 Hi, I’m Berker!
 - 👀 I’m interested in mobile and web development add.
-OOP.
+OOP and I'm working for a company as a Software Development Executive.
 - 🌱 I’m currently learning mobile development.
 - 📫 How to reach me: oscarrcodes@gmail.com or this website!